brajeshwar/brajeshwar.github.io/about.md

 [Tata Consultancy Services](https://www.tcs.com),
 _et al_.

-We also worked for many Contractors who sub-contracted their work to us.
+We also worked for many contractors who sub-contracted their work to us.
 We were, in fact, one of the best ghost developers to many successful Contractors.

 In 2006, [Mixercast, Inc](https://www.linkedin.com/company/167518) acquired the Oinam Team.
 It was an exciting experience, being part of a Startup and learning from it.

-[//]: # Unfortunately, [Mixercast](http://www.crunchbase.com/company/mixercast) was declared dead on Dec 31, 2009.
+Unfortunately, [Mixercast](http://www.crunchbase.com/company/mixercast) was dissolved on Dec 31, 2009 after selling its IP (Intellectual Property) to erstwhile Google (now Alphabet).

-In the winter of 2010-2011, I ran off to Silicon Valley to be part of the [Founder Institute](https://fi.co/join/graduate-Brajeshwar_Oinam) accelerator.
+In 2010-2011, I relocated to Silicon Valley to be part of the [Founder Institute](https://fi.co/join/graduate-Brajeshwar_Oinam) accelerator.
 I forge life-long friends, connections and learned a lot from that experience.

 In 2020-2021, I got into the [On Deck](https://www.beondeck.com) Founder Fellowship Program (ODF7).
 One of the best networks I had ever joined -- the most helpful, fiercely hard-working entrepreneurs, designers, technologists, and all-around brilliant generalists.
 Use my [Referral Link](https://beondeck.com/r/BrajeshwarOinam) for a better chance at an interview and fee discount.